reasonml/reason-native/docs/rely/advanced.md

 TestFramework.run(customReporterConfig);
 ```

-## Running with a jUnit reporter for CI
+## Running in continuous integration environments

+It is recommended to use something like the following run configuration in CI

 ```
 TestFramework.run(
   Rely.RunConfig.(
     initialize()
+    /* causes tests to fail if testOnly or describeOnly are used to prevent
+     * accidentally disabling all other tests */
+    |> ciMode(true)
     |> withReporters([
-         /* the Default reporter prints terminal output, the jUnit reporter outputs junit xml to the provided filepath */ Default,
+         /* the Default reporter prints terminal output, the jUnit reporter
+          * outputs junit xml to the provided filepath, most CI solutions have
+          * integration with the junit xml format */ Default,
          JUnit("./junit.xml"),
        ])